-In accordance with this approach, a revised APP was prepared by ITAC and has guided the work of the Institution.
+Within one month of tabling this version of the plan, ITAC and the dtic will provide me with a revised APP to further align with these joint outcomes.
+This will require revisions to the APP, which will be submitted to the Executive Authority for review.
 These efforts form part of a process of continuous evolution of the dtic Group's work, which combined make for a step-change in connecting our work to real impact that matters to South Africans.